 Name Experience and Qualifications Age Michael L. Baur Michael L. Baur has served as our CEO since January 2000 and as a director since December 1995.
 Mr. Baur has been employed with the Company since its inception in December 1992, and held the position of President from that point until June 2007.
-59 Charles A. Mathis Charles A. Mathis has served as our Executive Vice President and Chief Financial Officer since July 2014.
-From December 2012 (when he joined the Company) until July 2014, Mr. Mathis served as Senior Vice President and Chief Financial Officer.
-Prior to joining the Company, Mr. Mathis served as Chief Financial Officer of Force Protection, Inc., a military vehicle manufacturer, from 2008 to 2012.
-From 2006 to 2008 Mr. Mathis served as Chief Financial Officer of EFW, Inc. 56 John J. Ellsworth John J. Ellsworth has served as our Executive Vice President, General Counsel and Corporate Secretary since July 2014.
-From August 2008 until July 2014, Mr. Ellsworth served as Vice President, General Counsel and Corporate Secretary.
-From January 2003 (when he joined the Company) until August 2008 Mr. Ellsworth served as General Counsel and Corporate Secretary.
-Prior to joining the Company, Mr. Ellsworth served as Assistant General Counsel of One Price Clothing Stores, Inc. from 2000 to 2003 and as a judicial law clerk in 1999.
-48 Gerald Lyons Gerald Lyons has served as Senior Vice President, Corporate Controller and Principal Accounting Officer since September 2016, and served as our Senior Vice President of Finance and Principal Accounting Officer from July 2012 to September 2016 and our Vice President, Financial Business Systems from January 2010 to July 2012.
+60 Gerald Lyons Gerald Lyons has served as our Executive Vice President and Chief Financial Officer since August 2017, after serving in an interim role beginning in November 2016.
+Mr. Lyons has served as our Senior Vice President, Corporate Controller and Principal Accounting Officer since September 2016, our Senior Vice President of Finance and Principal Accounting Officer from July 2012 to September 2016 and our Vice President, Financial Business Systems from January 2010 to July 2012.
 Mr. Lyons joined the Company in April 2007 and served as Vice President and Corporate Controller from April 2007 to January 2010.
 Prior to joining the Company, Mr. Lyons served as the Plant Controller, Global Group Controller and Plant Manager for Moen Incorporated.
-53
+54